 - J.D.
 (Order of the Coif), University of Texas at Austin (1976)

-Gene Nichol is Boyd Tinsley Distinguished professor and Director of the Center on Poverty, Work and Opportunity.
-He teaches courses in constitutional law and federal courts.
-From 2005-2008, Nichol was the 26th president of the College of William and Mary.
-He was Burton Craige professor and dean of the law school at UNC from 1999-2005; law dean at the University of Colorado from 1988-1995; and James Cutler professor and director of the Bill of Rights Institute at William & Mary from 1985-1988.
-Nichol founded the Byron White Center of Constitutional Law at the University of Colorado and the Center for Civil Rights at UNC.
+Gene Nichol is Boyd Tinsley distinguished professor of law at the University of North Carolina.
+His scholarly work is supported by the North Carolina Poverty Research Fund.
+From 2005-2008, he was president of the College of William and Mary.
+Nichol was Burton Craige professor and dean of the law school at UNC (1999-2005); law dean at the University of Colorado (1988-1995); and Cutler professor and director of the William & Mary Bill of Rights Institute (1985-1988).

-Nichol attended Oklahoma State University, where he received a degree in philosophy (1973) and played varsity football.
-He obtained his J.D. from the University of Texas, graduating Order of the Coif, in 1976.
+Nichol attended Oklahoma State University, receiving a degree in philosophy (1973) and playing varsity football.
+He obtained his J.D. from the University of Texas in 1976, graduating Order of the Coif.

 Show All Publications